Clady, County Tyrone: History

 The village is one of the oldest in the district.
 The village is referred to as Claudy in Samuel Lewis' Topographical Dictionary of Ireland, but early and later works attribute the name, Clady, distinguishing it from Claudy in County Londonderry.

-Next to the village is an important passage over the River Finn, one of the "passes", which controlled the access to Londonderry from the south and east in the times when the ferry at Londonderry was the only means to cross the River Foyle.
+Next to the village is an important passage over the River Finn, one of the "passes", which controlled the access to Derry from the south and east in the times when the ferry at Drry was the only means to cross the River Foyle.
 Originally, the passage at Clady was provided by a ford, known as the Cladyford.
 Soon a bridge was built, which existed already in the 17th century.
 According to Lewis in 1840, a "handsome bridge of seven arches" spanned the river near the village.

 This passage over the Finn was contested during the Williamite War on 15 April 1689 when Jacobite cavalry under Richard Hamilton and the Duke of Berwick forced the passage.
-Some days later James II crossed the Finn at this place, proceeded to Londonderry and summoned the city to surrender.
+Some days later James II crossed the Finn at this place, proceeded to Derry and summoned the city to surrender.
 With these events started the Siege of Derry.

 In February 1922, during the Irish War of Independence, an Ulster Special Constabulary platoon attempting to enter Clady were forced to withdraw two nights in a row after coming under fire from the Irish Republican Army.
 One USC officer was killed in the clashes.